mspratt/OKFN_Data_Challenge_3/README.md

 I stop processing after the first 25 publishers

-Some publisher like the agri-food-and-biosciences-institute don't have the same json format as the other publishers.
+Some publisher like the
+agri-food-and-biosciences-institute don't have the same json format as the other publishers.
 This publisher doen't have a key "foi-web" which is a url to their site.
 For now I'll just cooment out the line but latter I'll test for the presents of keys

+air-accident-investigation-branch also has a unique structure for it's packets.
+It doesn't have a "result"]["resources"][0]["url"] key.
+Why?
+The publisher points to this data package, but the json structure for this publisher doesn( have the key...

 I'm a beginning Python programmer and had to learn the API, json, Git and a few other "technical" tools.